 Research

-Areas of interest: Organization Theory, Innovation & Technology, Strategy, Nonfinancial Incentives, Social Evaluation, Online Communities, Scientific Teams
+Areas of interest: Organization Design, Innovation & Technology (online platforms, GenAI), Future of Work, Nonfinancial Incentives, Evaluations, Social Stratification

 Research in progress